jonathanmnovak/nfl-big-data-bowl-2019/README.md

 3. How well can we predict the yardage from a running play?
 4. Which data features influence the yardage predictions the most?

+# Setup

+This setup assumes Python 3 is installed and that you are using MacOS.

+Activate virtual environment:
+`source ./nfl-venv/bin/activate`

+The `requirements.txt` lists the dependencies for this project.

+# TODOs
+[ ] Reload `requirements.txt`
+[ ] Run linter check: `pycodestyle`
+[ ] Run linter check: `pydocstyle`